gdumie01/dezc2024-proj-exoplanets/README.md

 There are of course many other factors to take into account before packing and move into another exoplanet (radiation, atmosphere composition, planet constitution whether solid or gas, etc), but let's bear with just these for the purpose of the exercise.

-NOTE: I don't have any background in astronomy or astrophysic - so if you are a professional scientist reading this, please allow for some gross simplfications, this is just a Data Engineering project ;)
+NOTE: I don't have any background in astronomy or astrophysic - so if you are a professional scientist reading this, please allow for some gross simplfications, this is just a Data Engineering project :wink:

 ### Pipeline description
 #### Tech Stack